codacy/docs/docs/getting-started/integrating-codacy-with-your-git-workflow.md

 1. Enable the option **Status checks** (GitHub) or **Pull request status** (GitLab and Bitbucket)

 ![Enabling your Git provider integration](../repositories-configure/integrations/images/github-integration.png)

+!!! tip
+    Configure the organization [default settings](../organizations/default-git-provider-integration.md) for the integration with your Git provider.
+Codacy will use those settings when enabling the Git provider integration for newly added repositories.

 ## 3. Blocking merging pull requests (optional) {: id="blocking-pull-requests"}